-Born in Germany, Helmut Lipsky, grew up in Switzerland, where he studied violin with Concertmaster Abraham Comfort of the Winterthur Collegium Musicum Orchestra at the Zurich Conservatory in Switzerland where he received his bachelor and concert diploma in performance and pedagogy.
-As a member of this orchestra, he toured Switzerland and France, under the baton of, and accompanying the pianist Géza Anda.
-He then, at the age of 19, continued his studies in New York, working for three years with Professor Ivan Galamian.
-Later he was a pupil of Itzhak Perlman at the Brooklyn Conservatory, where he obtained a Master’s Degree of Arts.
+Born in Germany, Helmut Lipsky, grew up in Switzerland, where he studied violin with Concertmaster Abraham Comfort of the Winterthur Collegium Musicum Orchestra at the Zurich Conservatory in Switzerland, graduating with a bachelor and a concert diploma in performance and pedagogy.
+As a member of the Collegium Musicum Orchestra, he toured Switzerland and France, under the baton of, and accompanying the pianist Géza Anda.
+He then, at the age of 19, continued his studies in New York City, working for three years with Professor Ivan Galamian.
+Later he was a pupil of the international acclaimed violin soloist Itzhak Perlman at the Brooklyn Conservatory, where he obtained a Master’s Degree of Arts under his tutelage.
 He was awarded the Presidential Scholars Award from the Council of the City of New York for his merits as a violinist and his academic work.
-Shortly after he toured the US with chamber music ensembles (The New York Players, The Masterplayers), and as a soloist with orchestras in Switzerland and the United States.
+Shortly after he toured the US with chamber music ensembles (The New York Players, The Masterplayers), and performed as a soloist with orchestras in Switzerland and the United States.

-Resident of Montreal since 1980, Helmut Lipsky is very active on the national and international music scene as a violinist, composer, improviser and teacher in the realms of classical music, jazz, tango, world and contemporary music.
+Lipsky is very active on the national and international music scene as a violinist, composer, improviser and teacher in the realms of classical music, jazz, tango, world and contemporary music.
 He has taught at several universities and colleges – including Université de Montréal, McGill and Concordia University – and is now professor at the Conservatoire de musique de Montréal for violin, chamber music and string improvisation.
-During the summer, he has taught, among other summer schools, at the Domaine Forget International Festival, the Camp musical des Laurentides and the Thüringische Sommerakademie as well as the Interharmony – Sulzbach-Rosenberg International Music Festival in Germany and the Arcidosso International Music Festival in Italy.
-Many of his former students have distinguished careers as performers and/or play in major Symphony Orchestras around the world, play with renowned ensembles in a variety of musical styles or are members of Cirque du Soleil productions.
+During the summer, he has taught, among other summer schools, at the Domaine Forget International Festival, the Camp musical des Laurentides, Camp musical de Lanaudière, the Thüringische Sommerakademie in Germany as well as the Interharmony – Sulzbach-Rosenberg International Music Festival and the Interharmony International Music Festival in Italy.
+In the summer of 2016, he cofounded the ground-breaking Clazz International Music Festival, where classical music, Jazz, crossover styles and improvisation are being taught side by side.
+Many of Lipsky’s former students have distinguished careers as performers and/or play in major Symphony Orchestras around the world, founded or are members of renowned ensembles in a variety of musical genres or participate in Cirque du Soleil productions.

-Helmut Lipsky recorded many critically acclaimed CDs under his and his ensembles’ name and has collaborated with renowned artists like Andreas Vollenweider, David Darling, Angèle Dubeau, André-Gilles Duchemin, Gilles Vigneault, Claude Léveillé, Karen Young, Michel Donato and James Gelfand on various projects.
-He has won several prestigious awards: among others the coveted Prix OPUS for his album Helmut Lipsky – MÉLOSPHÈRE – Tempi con Variazioni, featuring the well-known soprano Suzie LeBlanc in 2011, and First Prize at the International competition of the worldwide community of French language radio stations.
-Proclaimed member of the “Ordre de la musique française”, he was three times nominated for Best Album at the Felix Awards, twice for Best Concert of the Year by Les Prix OPUS, Best Violinist by the National Music Awards in 2006, and was invited several times as Presenter at the coveted Idea City Conference of Moses Znaimer in Toronto.
+Helmut Lipsky recorded many critically acclaimed CDs under his and his ensembles’ name and has collaborated with renowned artists like Andreas Vollenweider, David Darling, Angèle Dubeau and her ensemble La Pietà, Jeremy Cohen’s Quartet San Francisco, André-Gilles Duchemin, Gilles Vigneault, Claude Léveillé, Karen Young, Michel Donato, James Gelfand, Matt Herskowitz and François Richard on various projects.
+He has won several prestigious awards, among others the coveted Prix OPUS for his album Helmut Lipsky – MÉLOSPHÈRE – Tempi con Variazioni, featuring the distinguished soprano Suzie LeBlanc in 2011, and First Prize at the International competition of the worldwide community of French language radio stations.
+Proclaimed member of the “Ordre de la musique française”, he was three times nominated for Best Album at the Felix Awards, twice for Best Concert of the Year by Les Prix OPUS, Best Violinist by the National Music Awards and was invited several times as Performer-Presenter at the prestigious Idea City Conference of Moses Znaimer in Toronto.
 Helmut Lipsky has received several funds from the Canadian Arts Council and the Quebec Cultural Ministry.